 Spray a 9x5-inch loaf pan with cooking spray.

+Mix all ingredients except the hard-boiled eggs in a large bowl; using your hands is best for this job.
 Place half of the meat mixture in the pan, pat down evenly and then place the hard-boiled eggs end to end, lengthwise down the center.
 Cover with the rest of the meat mixture and smooth the top.
 Spread the catsup over the top if using.

+Bake for about 1 hour or until the meat has pulled away from the sides of the dish and the top is nicely browned and an instant-read thermometer reads about 130.
+Carefully pour the juices off and let sit for about 10 minutes.
+Cut into 8 equal portions and serve.
 As I said above, I used less salt than called for and wished I hadn't.
 And maybe because I used ground turkey instead of ground beef, this meatloaf didn't pack much punch flavor-wise.
 Next time I'd used more herbs and maybe add some sliced, pimiento-stuffed green olives.
 And while my 19-year old son thought they were "gnarly looking", I'd leave out the hard-boiled eggs.